Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the 21 cm signal from cosmic dawn

 \subsection{The 21-cm power spectrum}

-The predicted high-redshift 21-cm power spectra at $z\gtrsim20$, for both scenarios 1 and 2, fall below the $5\sigma$ detection limit of the SKA.
-At lower redshifts, where the power spectrum is deemed detectable according to our error model, the differences between models are marginal in scenario 1.
-Still, they are more pronounced and potentially detectable in scenario 2.
-The largest difference comes from the ionization signature of rotating Pop~III stars.
-The 20 M$_{\odot}$ \citet{Yoon12} and \citet{Liu25} models, which both undergo chemically homogenous evolution, produce power spectra which deviate from those predicted for the non-rotating 20 M$_{\odot}$ models of \citet{Gessey-Jones22} and \citet{Yoon12}.
-In both cases, the emission signal vanishes as the Universe is rapidly ionized, and the ionized bubbles imprint detectable fluctuations in the power spectrum at $z\approx12.5$.
-Here too, the non-rotating 200 M$_{\odot}$ \citet{Yoon12} model shows an intermediate behaviour between the two cases.
+The predicted high-redshift ($z \gtrsim 20$) 21-cm power spectra for Model 1 falls below the $5\sigma$ detection limit of the SKA, and close to the limit for Model 2.
+At lower redshifts ($z \lesssim 20$), where the power spectrum is deemed detectable according to our error model, the differences between stellar models are marginal in Model~1 (especially if considering degeneracies with other astrophysical parameters that we keep fixed here).
+However, there are more pronounced and detectable differences in Model 2 which come from the ionization signature of the rotating Pop~III stars, as in the global signal.
+In these cases, as the Universe is rapidly ionized, the ionized bubbles imprint boosted fluctuations in the power spectrum at $z\approx12.5$.
+The non-rotating cases show a similar trend to the global signals, where the 20 M$_{\odot}$ \citet{Gessey-Jones22} model shows the smallest ionization peak of $\approx 100$ mK$^2$, while the 20 M$_{\odot}$ \citet{Yoon12} model and 200 M$_{\odot}$ \citet{Yoon12} model show higher peaks by $\times 2$ and $\times 3$.

-Overall, we conclude that the dramatic difference seen between the He$^+$-ionizing rates (Fig. \ref{fig:QHeII_vs_t}) and HeII$\lambda$1640 equivalent widths (Fig. \ref{fig:EW_new}) of rotating vs. non-rotating stars do not necessarily translate into equally dramatic 21-cm signatures.
-While differences due to rotation may be imprinted in the 21-cm power spectrum detectable by SKA, these are only conspicuous in some parts of the Pop III parameter space (i.e. in our scenario 2 where it boosts the ionization peak by factor of a 2--3, but not in scenario 1).
+Overall, we conclude that the dramatic difference seen between the He$^+$-ionizing rates (Fig. \ref{fig:QHeII_vs_t}) and HeII$\lambda$1640 equivalent widths (Fig. \ref{fig:EW_new}) can imprint some detectable 21-cm signatures.
+The differences are modest for low Pop~III star-formation efficiency (Model 1), potentially only detectable with high-accuracy global signal experiments (noise levels of $\sim 10$ mK) at $z \approx 20$.
+For high Pop~III star-formation efficiency (Model 2, which shows early reionization), the differences imprinted in the 21-cm power spectrum at $z \lesssim 20$ are more dramatic and detectable by SKA.